Detecting Information Relays in Deep Neural Networks: Methods

-The removal of hidden neurons that do not contribute to information transfer suggests a simple algorithm that identifies such neurons: start with the full set and remove neurons one-by-one, and keep only those neurons that lead to a reduction of the information being relayed.
+The removal of hidden neurons that do not contribute to information transfer suggests a simple algorithm that identifies such neurons: start with the full set and remove neurons one by one, and~keep only those neurons that lead to a reduction of the information being relayed.
 However, this search is in reality more complex because neurons can carry redundant information.
-We discuss this algorithm in the following section.
+We discuss this algorithm in the following~section.

-\subsection{Shrinking Subset Aggregation Algorithm}
+\subsection{Shrinking Subset Aggregation~Algorithm}

-In order to find the minimal subset of nodes $\mathbb{Y}_R$ that carry all of the information flowing from $X_{\rm in}$ to $X_{\rm out}$, we should in principle test all possible bi-partitions of neurons in $Y$.
-It is not necessary to test all possible partitions, because we discuss each feature in $X_{\rm out}$ (here, each numeral) separately, that is, either a group carries information about this feature, or it does not.

-Unfortunately, the number of bi-partitions of a set is still exponential in the set size, so a complete enumeration can only be performed efficiently for small sets.
-However, it turns out that in most cases a greedy algorithm that removes nodes one-by-one will find the minimal set $\mathbb{Y}_R$ (see Appendix A).
+In order to find the minimal subset of nodes $\mathbb{Y}_R$ that carry all of the information flowing from $X_{\rm in}$ to $X_{\rm out}$, we should in principle test all possible bi-partitions of neurons in~$Y$.
+Unfortunately, the~number of bi-partitions of a set is still exponential in the set size, so a complete enumeration can only be performed efficiently for small sets.
+However, it turns out that in most cases a greedy algorithm that removes nodes one by one will find the minimal set $\mathbb{Y}_R$ (see Appendix~\ref{app1}).

-We start with the largest partition in which all nodes belong to the set $\mathbb{Y}_R$, and none to $\mathbb{Y}_0$.
-Now all possible subsets in which a single node is moved from $\mathbb{Y}_R$ to $\mathbb{Y}_0$ can be tested.
-The subset with the highest information [Equation (\ref{equ:relay})] is retained, and the node with the lowest information contribution is permanently moved into subset $\mathbb{Y}_0$.
+We start with the largest partition in which all nodes belong to the set $\mathbb{Y}_R$, and~none to $\mathbb{Y}_0$.
+Now, all possible subsets in which a single node is moved from $\mathbb{Y}_R$ to $\mathbb{Y}_0$ can be tested.
+The~subset with the highest information (Equation (\ref{equ:relay})) is retained, and~the node with the lowest information contribution is permanently moved into subset $\mathbb{Y}_0$.
 This process is repeated until only one node is left in $\mathbb{Y}_R$.
-Over the course of this procedure (assuming perfect estimation of entropy from sample data), the set with the highest information for each set size should be identified (see Algorithm \ref{alg;ssaa}).
+Over~the course of this procedure (assuming perfect estimation of entropy from sample data), the~set with the highest information for each set size should be identified (see Algorithm \ref{alg;ssaa}).

 \unskip